wandevs/iWan-java-sdk/README.md

 Instead of using the iWan SDK for connecting to the iWan RPC server, a raw WebSocket API can also be used, for more information, please see the documentation [iWan RPC API](https://iwan.wanchain.org/static/apidoc/docs.html).
 However, we strongly recommend using the iWan SDK.

 ### Details about `option`
-The SDK object can accept an `option` object.
+The 3rd parameter `option` is 'Map<String, String>' type.
 See below for examples of usage.

-- `option` {Object}
+- `option`  Map<String, String>
-  - `socketUrl` {String}  The RPC server URL, default is 'api.wanchain.org:8443'.
+  - key `socketUrl` is mapping the value of the RPC server URL, default is 'api.wanchain.org:8443'.
-  - `apiFlag` {String} The flag to connect the iWan RPC server, default is 'ws'.
+  - key `apiFlag` is mapping the value of the flag to connect the iWan RPC server, default is 'ws'.
-  - `apiVersion` {String} The RPC method version, default is 'v3'.
+  - key `apiVersion`  is mapping the value of the RPC method version, default is 'v3'.

 ### ApiKey and SecretKey
 In order to get an `ApiKey`, sign up at [iWan](https://iwan.wanchain.org).
 Then create a new project to get a new `ApiKey` and `SecretKey` key pair.